Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - The device and module clients now have a property (e.g., `IotHubDeviceClient.ConnectionStatusInfo`) with the latest connection status information on it, eliminating the need for a connection status callback method to cache the latest values.
 - Added support for setting a client web socket instance in the client options so that users can have better control over AMQP web socket connections.
-- The library now includes 2 new `IRetryPolicy` implmentations: `IncrementalDelayRetryStrategy` and `FixedDelayRetryStrategy`.
+- The library now includes 2 new `IIotHubClientRetryPolicy` implementations: `IotHubClientIncrementalDelayRetryStrategy` and `IotHubClientFixedDelayRetryStrategy`.
 - The client can now be re-opened after it has been closed, removing the need to close/dispose/initialize/open; simply initialize/open, then if necessary close/open, and finally when done dispose.
   > Be advised, subscriptions do not carry over when the client is re-opened.
   >